 All governors have equal status, however they are appointed.

-You can find out who our current governors are by clicking on the PDF file below.
+To see our list of current governors, click on the PDF file below.
 This document is regularly updated and includes important statutory information we must provide, including the category of each governor, their responsibilities, terms of appointment, and any relevant business or financial interests they have.

-If you have any queries, please contact Lynda Joyce, Chair of Governors.
+If you have any queries, please contact Dee Hill, Chair of Governors.